Econoline Crush: Reunion, Ignite, and The People Have Spoken, Vol. 1 (2006–2011)

 In December 2006, Econoline Crush reformed to play sporadic one-off shows, although only Hurst and Yaremko from the previous lineups stayed.
 Afterwards, Hurst announced on his MySpace page that he was working on a new Econoline Crush record, while the band started touring with Hinder.
-The new lineup of the band was drummer Brent Fitz, bassist Scott Whalen, guitarist Kai Markus, and Hurst.
-Hurst and Markus (who had worked with Noise Therapy and Methods of Mayhem) co-wrote the songs for the new album, which was recorded at Radiostar Studios in California.
+The lineup shifted multiple times, although it was eventually settled with drummer Brent Fitz, bassist Scott Whalen, guitarist Kai Markus, and Hurst.
+Hurst and Markus (who had worked with Noise Therapy and Methods of Mayhem) co-wrote the songs for the new album, which was recorded at Radiostar Studios in California (once again with Massy, who worked on The Devil You Know, as producer).
 The album, Ignite, was released on January 15, 2008.
-The singles "Get Out of the Way" and "Dirty" both appeared on RPM's Alternative 30 chart in Canada, with the latter peaking at #13.
+The singles "Get Out of the Way" and "Dirty" both appeared on RPM's Alternative 30 chart in Canada, with the latter peaking at No. 13.
 Shortly after, the band went on tour with Three Days Grace and Seether.
 In August 2008, they went on another tour with 3 Doors Down, Staind, and Hinder, followed by a tour with Alice Cooper in September and October 2008.
-In 2009 the band played at festivals across Canada, including the Halifax Rocks Festival, with KISS, on July 18.
+In 2009, the band played at festivals across Canada, including the Halifax Rocks Festival with KISS, on July 18.

-In April 2010 it was announced that both Robbie Morfitt and Ziggy Sigmund were back playing guitar.
+In April 2010, it was announced that both Morfitt and Sigmund were back playing guitar.
 The band embarked on a summer tour in 2010, joined by drummer Greg Williamson and bassist Steve Vincent, both from Alberta's Tupelo Honey.
 EMI then released Surefire: The Best of Econoline Crush on December 21, 2010.
+The compilation focused on material from 1994 to 2001.

-The band released their EP The People Have Spoken, Vol. 1 on April 8, 2011.
-Afterwards, Morfitt had left the band again.
+The band released their EP The People Have Spoken, Vol. 1 on April 8, 2011, and it featured Fulber as producer for the first time since 1995's Affliction.
+Afterwards, Morfitt left the band again.